A transplant is a family affair that will affect each family member differently.

 The words you choose and level of detail you provide your children will vary according to the age and maturity of the child.
 You may want to set aside separate times to talk with each of your children if they vary in age.

-• Encourage your child to ask questions.
-Let your child guide you about what concerns him or her most.
+- Encourage your children to ask questions.
+Let your children guide you about what concerns them most.

 Discussing a Transplant with Pre-School Children (age 3-5 years):